chrishannam/jocasta/README.md

-# Zeep
+# Jocasta
 Library to extract data from serial and send it various services.

 # Supported Services
-Services and things Zeep can send data to.
+Services and things Jocasta can send data to.

 ## Dweet https://dweet.io
 Ridiculously simple messaging (and alerts) for the Internet of Things.